-This is where you can often find casual or part time vacancies such as child minding, gardening, cleaning.
+This is where you can often find casual or part-time vacancies such as child minding, gardening, cleaning.
 If you have a particular skill you could always advertise this way

 Using your contacts Most vacancies are never actually advertised but rely on staff to spread the word to people they may know.
-Tell your friends, neighbours, relations that you are looking for work and you may be lucky.
+Tell your friends, neighbors, relations that you are looking for work and you may be lucky.

 You could also contact firms ‘on spec’ either by a phone call or by writing a letter and enclosing your CV.